pingcap/docs/extended-statistics.md

 <details>
 <summary>How it works</summary>

-After you execute the statement, TiDB marks the value of the corresponding record in `mysql.stats_extended`'s column `status` to `2`, which means that the record is deleted, instead of deleting the record directly.
+After you execute the statement, TiDB marks the value of the corresponding object in `mysql.stats_extended`'s column `status` to `2`, instead of deleting the object directly.

-Other TiDB nodes will read this change and delete the record in their memory cache.
-The background garbage collection will delete the record eventually.
+Other TiDB nodes will read this change and delete the object in their memory cache.
+The background garbage collection will delete the object eventually.

 > **Warning:**
 >